pankajkarman/pankajkarman.github.io/pages/projects.md

 - [Freezing of supercooled water droplet](https://github.com/pankajkarman/droplet): MATLAB and python codes for [numerical investigation of freezing of sessile water droplet and subsequent transformation of its shape](https://www.youtube.com/watch?v=6f4lDtwME34).
 It simulated the evolution of the interaction between all three phases of water droplet after being placed on a supercooled plate.

-- [Artifical-Intelligence-Projects](https://github.com/pankajkarman/Artifical-Intelligence-Projects): A collection of projects implementing various machine learning methods in python.
+- [Artifical Intelligence Projects](https://github.com/pankajkarman/Artifical-Intelligence-Projects): A collection of projects implementing various machine learning methods in python.
 It also contains a project implementing a Question answering model using Dynamic memory network (DMN) based on Stanford Question Answering Dataset (SQuAD) dataset.

+- [Deep Learning Experiments](https://github.com/pankajkarman/deep-learning): A collection of python scripts to learn and implement various neural network based algorithms from scratch.

 - [Arctic Ozone hole Analysis](https://github.com/pankajkarman/arctic_ozone_hole_2020): A collection of python scripts to analyze ozone hole in Arctic region using various satellite and ground-based measurements and Atmospheric chemistry model.
 A paper based on this project is in preparation.